The Better Tree Fort

 Jessica Scott Kerrin is the author of the middle-grade novels The Things Owen Wrote, The Spotted Dog Last Seen and The Missing Dog Is Spotted.
 She is also known for the Lobster Chronicles series and the best-selling Martin Bridge series.
-Born and raised in Alberta, she now lives in downtown Halifax, Canada.
+Born and raised in Alberta, she now lives in downtown Halifax, Canada, or on her boat, Cape Fear, during the summer months.
 The Better Tree Fort is her first picture book.

 Qin Leng lives and works as a designer and illustrator in Toronto.
 She graduated from the Mel Hoppenheim School of Cinema and has received many awards for her animated short films and artwork.
 Hana Hashimoto, Sixth Violin, written by Chieri Uegaki, was a finalist for the Governor General’s Literary Award, and received the APALA Award for best picture book.
 Her most recent books include Away, written by Emil Sher, and A Family Is a Family Is a Family, written by Sara O’Leary, which was selected for USBBY’s Outstanding International Books List.

 Praise for Away by Emil Sher, illustrated by Qin Leng:

 “With intricate images to pore over, this enchanting and original title is ideal for one-on-one sharing and the perfect antidote for children dreading their first overnight trip.
 Superb.”
 School Library Journal, STARRED REVIEW

 "With an entertainingly offbeat storytelling format and fantastic artwork full of eye-catching details … this endearing picture book with an empowering message of bravery will surely resonate with little ones nervous about their own burgeoning independence."
 Booklist, STARRED REVIEW